 While I've always loved tech gadgets in general and computers specifically, I've tended to prefer "lightweight" computing devices that don't bog me down with legacy software and cruft.
-That's why I've gravitated towards devices like iPads, smartphones, and yes, Chromebooks.
-In fact, I've had a soft spot in my heart for Chromebooks since I first learned about them way back in 2011-2012.
+That's why I've gravitated towards devices like iPads, smartphones, and others.
+In fact, I've had a soft spot in my heart for the best Chromebook models since I first learned about them way back in 2011-2012.

 I purchased my first Chromebook in 2013, and have bought several more in the years since.
 But at some point, I stopped using them, and I honestly don't remember why.
 During the intervening years, my now teenagers began using them at school and for entertainment purposes, and they love them.
 So this got me wondering, should I give Chromebooks another try?